dmitrii602/wmc-docs/docs/tools/toolchains/thirdweb-cli.md

 ## Publishing a smart contract.

-[Publish](https://portal.thirdweb.com/publish) and distribute a versioned release of your contract to the thirdweb registry on the WMC network:
+[Publish](https://portal.thirdweb.com/publish) and distribute a versioned release of your contract to the thirdweb registry on the {process.env.BLOCKCHAIN_NETWORK} network:

 ```bash
 npx thirdweb publish